KwartengA/discount-specification-program/README.md

   3. Total Price: The total price spells out the

-  4. Net-Total Price: This is the price the user is required to pay and is denoted as the toal price subtracted from the discount accorded to that particular user
+  4. Net-Total Price: This is the price the user is required to pay and is denoted as the accorded discount subtracted from the total price.
+This is what the user is demanded to make payment for

+## SOLID PRINCIPLES

  ## Contributions
-I am receptive to any contribution on this piece.
+ As having tried and tested this, it is undoubtedly am receptive to any contribution on this piece.
+ Kindly